hashtagobi1/web-dev-test/README.md

 ## Decisions?

 See all coding decisions above.
+But generally, I tried to keep it as modular as possible.
+Creating typings/templates for all components.
+This ensures reusabiliity across different projects.

 ## What you used to develop and test?